 The Simulation Lab is a student research area featuring high-end computer workstations and a variety of software packages for performing cutting-edge simulation research.
 The lab houses many graduate and undergraduate students who perform research for industry-sponsored projects, theses, senior-design, or independent study courses related to CIVS.

-The Visualization Lab features a two-screen immersive projection system, high-end workstations, and specialized graphics software for the development of virtual reality and other 3-D visualization projects.
+The Visualization Lab is a reconfigurable area that includes a 3D projection system, high-end graphics workstations, a variety of interactive virtual reality (VR) and augmented reality (AR) devices, smart glassess, motion tracking technology, and specialized graphics software for the development of interactive 3-D visualization projects.
 Many CIVS projects combine simulation and visualization technologies to yield high-impact and easily-understandable results.

 INNOVATION CONFERENCE ROOM